facebook pixel Skip to Main Content

 • Idaho State University is seen as one of the most affordable, accredited universities in the country.

-• The fully online, asynchronous program is offered with no set time and students can be enrolled part-time or full-time and can start in the fall, spring, or summer semesters.
+• Students can be enrolled part-time or full-time and start in the fall, spring, or summer semesters.

 • Competitive Edge-